Celeo/zdv-training-scheduler/README.md

 - [Discord.js](https://discord.js.org/)
 - [Bun](https://bun.sh/)

 This is first and foremost an Astro project, allowing the site to utilize [SSR](https://docs.astro.build/en/guides/server-side-rendering/) to build a [MPA](https://docs.astro.build/en/concepts/why-astro/#server-first) site (rather than SPA from just React) with backend included.
 React is used for client-side functionality.
 Prisma and SQLite provide storage.
 OAuth via ZDV provides authentication and authorization.
-Once [Bun](https://bun.sh/) in Astro stabilizes, this project will likely uptake it to replace Node.

 The Discord bot portion of this project is for users who wish to receive notifications via Discord rather than / in addition to email.
 The bot runs, checking for pending messages on the site every minute, and dispatches them to the correct Discord users, marking each message complete thereafter.